 General Travel Tips Barcelona

 A city that I have been living in for over 1,5 years.
 A beautiful city, where I’ve had amazing experiences, lots of visits from friends and family, where I’ve been over 30 times at the airport.
+You can even explore Barcelona virtually these days, thanks to live experiences with virtual reality to make you feel like you’re really here exploring this beautiful city.

 From all those travels, weekend escapes and experiences within the city here are my best travel tips for Barcelona.